janklab/janklab-core/docs/index.md

 ## Author

-Janklab is made by [Andrew Janke](https://apjanke.net).
+Janklab-core is made by [Andrew Janke](https://apjanke.net).

-The project home page is the [Janklab repo on GitHub](https://github.com/apjanke/janklab).
+The project home page is the [Janklab-core repo on GitHub](https://github.com/janklab/janklab-core), and online doco is on [the Janklab-core website](https://janklab-core.janklab.net).

+Thanks to [Polkadot Stingray](https://www.facebook.com/polkadotstingray/) for powering my coding.